-Under the supervision of the instructor and an on-site supervisor, you will spend three weeks in an employment program–such as a WorkBC centre, a specialized program for newcomers or youth, or a post-secondary career centre.
+Under the supervision of the instructor and supervisor, you will spend three weeks unpaid in an employment program - some examples are such as a WorkBC centre, a specialized program such as those for newcomers or youth, or a post-secondary career centre.
 This is your opportunity to observe and job shadow, as well as see how concepts, tools and approaches learned in class may be applied to client engagement and support.
 You will also keep a journal to practice critical-thinking skills and reflect on your experience and learning.
 This practicum will help further develop your professional identity as you learn from a wide variety of career practitioners and observe the broad array of job roles in the career services field.

-Fall 2020 (October 2020 to February 2021) update: Practicum experience is a key component of the program, and we want to ensure you don’t miss your opportunity.
-Due to the uncertain and evolving COVID-19 situation, we are working with practicum employers on how best to support our students and their practicums.
-You may choose to:
+Fall 2022 (Oct 13, 2022–Feb 2, 2023) update: Practicum experience is a key component of the program, and we are working with practicum employers on how best to support our students and their practicums.
+Please note:

 - Practicum is B.C.-based.
 We are unable to accept applicants who reside outside the province of B.C.